Tag Archives: Wages

 Media Contact: Amanda.Rea@labor.idaho.gov

-Idaho’s average wage for all occupations increased by $1.64 to $24.69 per hour for 2022, according to recently released data from the Bureau of Labor Statistics’ Occupational Employment and Wages Statistics (OEWS) survey.
+Idaho’s average wage for all occupations was $26.75 per hour in 2023, according to recently released data from the Bureau of Labor Statistics’ Occupational Employment and Wage Statistics survey.
+This amounts to an increase of 8.3%, or $2.06 per hour, from the year prior.

 Continue reading